mauriciopoppe/blog/site/content/notes/computer-science/programming-languages/cpp-refresher.md

 // NOTE: the difference between them is 4 bytes, the size of int
 ```

-Pointers are variables that store addresses of values rather than the values themselves, to declare a pointer we use the form `typeName * pointerName`
+Pointers are variables that store the addresses of values rather than the values themselves.
+To declare a pointer, we use the form `typeName * pointerName`.

 ```cpp
 int oranges = 5;